Johnny Cash

-John R. Cash (born J. R. Cash; February 26, 1932 – September 12, 2003) was an American country singer-songwriter.
-Most of Cash's music contained themes of sorrow, moral tribulation, and redemption, especially in the later stages of his career.
-He was known for his deep, calm bass-baritone voice, the distinctive sound of his Tennessee Three backing band characterized by train-like chugging guitar rhythms, a rebelliousness coupled with an increasingly somber and humble demeanor, free prison concerts, and a trademark all-black stage wardrobe, which earned him the nickname the "Man in Black".
+John R. Cash (born J. R. Cash; February 26, 1932 – September 12, 2003) was an American singer-songwriter.
+Most of his music contains themes of sorrow, moral tribulation, and redemption, especially songs from the later stages of his career.
+He was known for his deep, calm, bass-baritone voice, the distinctive sound of his backing band, the Tennessee Three, that was characterized by its train-like chugging guitar rhythms, a rebelliousness coupled with an increasingly somber and humble demeanor, and his free prison concerts.
+Cash wore a trademark all-black stage wardrobe, which earned him the nickname "Man in Black".

-Born to poor cotton farmers in Kingsland, Arkansas, Cash rose to fame during the mid-1950s in the burgeoning rockabilly scene in Memphis, Tennessee, after serving four years in the Air Force.
-He traditionally began his concerts by simply introducing himself, "Hello, I'm Johnny Cash", followed by "Folsom Prison Blues", one of his signature songs.
+Born to poor cotton farmers in Kingsland, Arkansas, Cash grew up on gospel music and played on a local radio station in high school.
+He served four years in the Air Force, much of it in West Germany.
+After his return to the United States, he rose to fame during the mid-1950s in the burgeoning rockabilly scene in Memphis, Tennessee.
+He traditionally began his concerts by introducing himself with "Hello, I'm Johnny Cash".
+He began to follow that by "Folsom Prison Blues", one of his signature songs.
 His other signature songs include "I Walk the Line", "Ring of Fire", "Get Rhythm", and "Man in Black".
-He also recorded humorous numbers like "One Piece at a Time" and "A Boy Named Sue", a duet with his future wife June called "Jackson" (followed by many further duets after their wedding), and railroad songs such as "Hey, Porter", "Orange Blossom Special", and "Rock Island Line".
-During the last stage of his career, he covered songs by contemporary rock artists; among his most notable covers were "Hurt" by Nine Inch Nails, "Rusty Cage" by Soundgarden, and "Personal Jesus" by Depeche Mode.
+He also recorded humorous numbers like "One Piece at a Time" and "A Boy Named Sue", a duet with his future wife June called "Jackson" (followed by many further duets after they married), and railroad songs such as "Hey, Porter", "Orange Blossom Special", and "Rock Island Line".
+During his final years, Cash covered songs by contemporary rock artists; among his most notable covers were "Hurt" by Nine Inch Nails, "Rusty Cage" by Soundgarden, and "Personal Jesus" by Depeche Mode.

 Cash is one of the best-selling music artists of all time, having sold more than 90 million records worldwide.
 His genre-spanning music embraced country, rock and roll, rockabilly, blues, folk, and gospel sounds.
 This crossover appeal earned him the rare honor of being inducted into the Country Music, Rock and Roll, and Gospel Music Halls of Fame.
-His music career was dramatized in the 2005 biopic Walk the Line, in which Cash was portrayed by American film actor Joaquin Phoenix.
+His life and career were dramatized in the 2005 biopic Walk the Line.